csuf-thumbsup/assignment-3/README.md

     becomes:
     ['t=', 'num1', '+', 'num2;']

-Next, I looped over that list from the line looking at each individual element one by one This came with a simple check to see if it's length is 1 AND is a char terminal defined in [',', ';', '+', '-', '*', '/', '=']
+Next, I looped over that list from the line looking at each individual element one by one.

+This came with a simple check to see if it's length is 1 AND is a char terminal defined in > [',', ';', '+', '-', '*', '/', '=']
 If so then I just simply added a space to it

 Else